 Credit risk is managed through the application of credit approvals, credit limits and monitoring procedures.
 Where appropriate, the Group obtains collateral from its customers.
 Cash terms, advance payments and letter of credits are required for customers of lower credit standing.
 An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
-The Group's trade receivables comprise 5 debtors (2010: 5 debtors).
+The Group's trade receivables comprise 6 debtors (2011: 5 debtors) with Hong Kong's government sector.